CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-dragons-player-guide.md

 _Cruel Caradhras_ (errata)—Replace "Minas Morgul" with "Imlad Morgul."

-_Cruel Caradhras_ (clarification)—The attack does not apply to a company starting at a site in the affected regions.
+_Cruel Caradhras_ (clarification)—The attack does not apply to a company starting at a site in the affected regions.[^caradhras]

 _Dragon's Desolation_ (clarification)—Playing _Dragon's Desolation_ to make a Dragon playable at a Ruins & Lairs does not necessarily require you to play a Dragon later in the turn.